CodeDeficient/AudioSphere/MOBILE_MIGRATION_CHECKLIST.md

 ## Phase 3: Testing, Optimization, and Deployment

-- [ ] **3.1 Bundle Analyzer Setup and Usage:**
+- [x] **3.1 Bundle Analyzer Setup and Usage:** (Decision: Use @react-native-community/cli-analyzer)
-    - [ ] 3.1.1 Integrate a bundle analyzer into the React Native project.
+    - [x] 3.1.1 Integrate a bundle analyzer into the React Native project.
+(Decision: Recommend @react-native-community/cli-analyzer.)
-        - [ ] 3.1.1.1 Research and select a suitable bundle analyzer tool for React Native projects (e.g., `@react-native-community/cli-analyzer`).
+        - [x] 3.1.1.1 Research and select a suitable bundle analyzer tool for React Native projects (e.g., `@react-native-community/cli-analyzer`).
 Prioritize open-source options.
+(Decision: Recommend @react-native-community/cli-analyzer.)
         - [ ] 3.1.1.2 Install the selected bundle analyzer tool and its dependencies.
         - [ ] 3.1.1.3 Configure the tool to analyze your React Native project's build output.
     - [ ] 3.1.2 Analyze the initial bundle size and identify areas for optimization.